Next: Introduction to Crops

 You place orders for your customers based on the products you have created for specific harvest dates.

-SeedLeaf generates daily soaking, sowing, uncovering, and harvesting tasks based on all the above information to ensure you have the crops you need, when you need them.
+Based on your orders, SeedLeaf generates daily soaking, sowing, uncovering, and harvesting tasks drawing from all the above information to ensure you have the crops you need, when you need them.
+Tasks are basically the activites between crop growth and packaging stages.

 When your harvest is done, it is time to do deliveries.
 SeedLeaf breaks down your orders by customer and product to make delivery preparation easy and organized.